 All HG monitor wells proposed to investigate potential Lower Hawthorn groundwater impacts will be installed in adjacent residential areas.
-The only exception to this will be monitoring well HG-22D, which will be installed along the western Site property boundary.
 Because all of these wells will be installed in areas where the Surficial Aquifer is not impacted and hydraulically upgradient of the Site, no telescoping isolation casing will be required to seal off the Surficial Aquifer before advancing the borehole into the HG deposits.
 The Lower Hawthorn monitoring wells proposed for this area will only require a single telescoping casing to isolate the Upper Hawthorn prior to drilling into the Lower Hawthorn.